MikeyBeez/Ollama_Agents/docs/architecture_guide.md

 - New agents can be added to the `agents/` directory
 - Additional modules can be integrated into the `modules/` directory
 - Fabric patterns can be added through the `/fabric` command
+- Assistant commands can be extended in `slash_commands.py`

 ## 10. 🔐 Configuration